 - Redbridge Childcare Sufficiency Assessment 2015

 - Redbridge Childcare Sufficiency Assessment 2011

 The number of children you are planning to look after will be partly determined by the size of your premises, as you need to have sufficient space for children to play safely in an indoor and outdoor environment.
 Please refer to section 3.57 of the Early Years Foundation Stage (EYFS) for further specifications.

 Playgroups and pre-schools are more likely to require hiring premises, such as a hall.
-Redbridge Council may be able to provide details of suitable venues available for hire along with their costs and conditions.
 You may also wish to research church halls and community centres in your chosen location for availability.
 Other venues may be found within the Venues for hire section on this website.

 If you're thinking about buying a property for business use then please contact a local estate agency who will have details of commercial properties.
 There may also be opportunities to buy an established business and these may be advertised in periodicals such as Nursery World magazine.

-If you are considering extending or changing a residential property for business use please contact the Planning Office at Redbridge council.
+If you are considering extending or changing a residential property for business use please visit the Planning and Building pages on the Redbridge website.
 Please also note that planning decisions override any Ofsted registration request and therefore if a planning application is rejected you will be unable to extend or change the property usage.

 Basic resources for setting up a nursery

 Every nursery setting should have sufficient resources for the number of children that it is registered for.
 We have provided a list of the basic resources (add link) which gives you an idea of the minimum requirements for every nursery setting.
 It also provides information on both indoor and outdoor materials and shows different resources required for different age groups.
 A copy can be viewed here.